Wassist/cli/README.md

 wassist login
 ```

-You'll be prompted to enter your phone number, then a verification code sent via SMS.
+You'll be prompted to enter your phone number, then a verification code sent via WhatsApp.

 **2. Send a WhatsApp message to the sandbox**

 After logging in you're automatically connected to the Wassist sandbox.
-Open WhatsApp on your phone and send any message to the sandbox number that send the 2FA code to your phone number.
+Open WhatsApp on your phone and send any message to the sandbox number that sent the 2FA code to your phone number.

 **3. Read your message**